-3. Residential Delivery
+5. Residential Delivery

-In total, NAMA has facilitated the delivery of 14,908 residential units between the start of 2014 and August 2019: some 10,566 units were delivered directly through NAMA funding and it is estimated that another 4,342 units have been delivered or are under construction on sites which have been sold by NAMA debtors and receivers or where the associated loans have been sold or refinanced.

-Another 6,248 units are either currently under construction or have secured planning permission.
-In addition, sites with a delivery capacity of over 12,932 units are either in the planning system, a planning application is in preparation or pre-planning consultations are underway.
-NAMA is also funding pre-planning and feasibility work on other sites under the control of NAMA debtors and receivers which are estimated to have a delivery capacity of 11,791 units.
+In total, NAMA has facilitated the delivery of in excess of 17,380 residential units to date since the start of 2014: some 11,861 units were delivered directly through NAMA funding and it is estimated that in excess of 5,519 units have been delivered on sites which have been sold by NAMA debtors and receivers or where the associated loans have been sold or refinanced.
+Another 8,467 units are either currently under construction or have secured planning permission.
+In addition, sites with a delivery capacity of over 8,116 units are either in the planning system, a planning application is in preparation or are subject to pre-planning consultations.
+NAMA is also funding preplanning and feasibility work on other sites under the control of NAMA debtors and receivers which are estimated to have a delivery capacity of 9,061 units.

-4. Poolbeg West SDZ
+6. Poolbeg West SDZ